Milton Township, Jefferson County, Indiana: History

 The 1890 Indiana Business Directory and Gazetteer described Manville this way: "A postoffice in Milton township, Jefferson county, 7 miles northeast of Madison, the county seat, banking place, and shipping station.
 Population, 35.
 Mail, tri-weekly.
 Sina Manville, postmaster."
-Sina is short for Abyssinia, the full name of the post master.
+Sina is short for Abyssinia, the full name of the postmaster.

 Geography

 According to the 2010 census, the township has a total area of 35.07 sqmi, of which 34.58 sqmi (or 98.60%) is land and 0.5 sqmi (or 1.43%) is water.
 The streams of Bee Camp Creek, Brushy Fork, Dog Run, Dry Fork, Mollys Run, Doe Run, East Prong Indian-Kentuck, West Fork Indian Kentuck Creek, Lost Fork, Little Brushy Fork, Little Doe Run, Puncheon Camp Creek, and Wolf Run run through this township.
 The East and West Forks of the Indian-Kentuck (more often called Indian-Kentucky in the 19th century), join at Manville.